shassan23/shassan23/README.md

 - 👋 Hi, I’m @shassan23
 - 👀 I’m interested in UI path automation / UI design / UX research
 - 🌱 I’m currently learning python and Ui Automation
-- 💞️ I’m looking to any virtual bootcamps in the UK that involve  UI/UX - hopefully free!
+- 💞️ I’m looking to any virtual bootcamps & career opportunities in the UK
 - ⚡ Fun fact: I am new to the tech world, but willing to learn and grow :)
 - Reach me at: saaraha623@gmail.com
 - Check out my profile at: https://sites.google.com/view/saara26/designer